FEWER CAN BE BETTER

 Murder clearances have declined.
 Should we worry?

-By Julius (Jay) Wachtel.
+For Police Issues by Julius (Jay) Wachtel.
 Murder has always been the most frequently cleared serious crime.
 In the mid-1970s police were reportedly solving an impressive eight out of ten homicides.
 But a downtrend apparently took hold.
 Clearances fell to 72 percent in 1980, 67 percent in 1991, and 63.1 percent in 2000.

 In 2008, with clearances stuck in the mid-sixties, the Feds stepped in.
 Four years later BJA released “Homicide Process Mapping: Best Practices for Increasing Homicide Clearances.”
 Produced by the IACP and the Institute for Intergovernmental Research, the 54-page report set out promising approaches to homicide investigation in seven jurisdictions of varying size: Baltimore County PD, Denver PD, Houston PD, Jacksonville S.O., Richmond PD, Sacramento County S.O. and San Diego PD.
 Why were these agencies chosen?
 In 2011, when the overall murder clearance rate was 64.8 percent, each enjoyed a rate exceeding 80 percent.